abradley2/elm-i18next-gen/README.md

         I18NextGen.files
 ```

+Consuming the module in this way allows you to have different code generation paths depending on dynamic flags.
+But if you're only
+generating code for translations, the above is sufficient.

-Then just run `elm-codegen` with `npx`, supplying the translations file as flags.
+Then just run `elm-codegen`, supplying the translations file as flags.

-`npx elm-codegen run --flags-from="path/to/translations/en.json" --output="path/to/myapp/src`
+`npx elm-codegen run --flags-from="path/to/translations/en.json"`

 ## Example